 This program is available for veterans with a service-connected disability.
 The VR&E program can provide benefits to servicemembers and their dependents, including providing required education training.
 For more information on how to apply and to view eligibility requirements, please visit https://www.va.gov/careers-employment/vocational-rehabilitation/.

 Students receiving assistance from any Title IV program (National Direct Student Loan and/or Guaranteed Student/Plus loans) must meet the following standards of satisfactory academic progress to be eligible to receive payment from these programs:

 - Students who do not meet these Title IV good standing and academic progress requirements and are allowed by the Graduate Dean to enroll for another marking period, will be considered to have established a mitigating circumstance acceptable to the academic dean and thus received a waiver of academic standing for Federal Title IV Financial Aid purposes.
-The student will be eligible for federal aid in accordance with the criteria set forth by the Graduate Dean.
+The student will be eligible for federal aid in accordance with the criteria and requirements set forth by the Graduate Dean.
 The Dean’s office monitors student compliance with specified waiver criteria and determines academic progress and status.

 Students who withdraw will be liable for tuition and fees based on the State Refund Policy.
 The amount of financial aid a student will be eligible for will be determined by dividing the number of days in the semester prior to the date of withdrawal by the total number of days in the semester.
 That percentage will be used to determine the amount of Earned Aid a student is entitled to receive.
 The student is responsible for any balance not covered by Earned Aid.
 If the calculated percentage is greater than 60% the student will receive 100% of their aid that was approved and authorized.